 MUHST 1132 Music History III: 19th Cent to Present

 A study of musical styles and genres from the nineteenth century to the present within their historical context.
 Detailed analysis of selected works.
 With one-hour listening lab.

-MUHST 1133 Music History III
+MUHST 4002 Great Themes in Music History